Choeung Ek: A Visitor's Guide to the Killing Fields

 0

-Choeung Ek Genocidal Centre: A Visitor's Guide to the Killing Fields
+Choeung Ek: A Visitor's Guide to the Killing Fields

 A visit to the Choeung Ek Genocidal Centre is a sobering and essential experience for understanding the brutal history of the Khmer Rouge regime.
-Located just outside Phnom Penh, this former orchard was one of the infamous "Killing Fields," where thousands of innocent Cambodians were executed.
-Today, it stands as a peaceful yet powerful memorial to all who were lost.
+Located 15km south of Phnom Penh, this former orchard was the execution ground for the prisoners of S-21.
+Today, it stands as a peaceful yet powerful memorial to the millions lost.

 📍